digital-asset/daml/docs/source/ops/common-metrics.rst

 Health Metrics
 **************

-We expose the below metrics for each components.
+We expose the following metrics for all components.

 daml_health_status
 ==================